arquitecturaaadcm/mapbakery.github.io/README.md

 >Then we look at the [resulting] action, plus our observation,
 >and we drag in new data, new orientation, new decision, new action, ad infinitum…

-So my role (added value) can easily be plotted on the OODA loop:
+So my role (added value) can easily be plotted (in green) on the OODA loop:

 ![Change-mapping](images/OODAconsultingservices.png)